 Bring Up Your Kids by the Beach in Tampa, Florida

 Among the best cities to raise a family in Florida, you will most certainly find Tampa.
 This area is bordered by two bodies of water – Hillsborough Bay and Old Tampa Bay, giving the residents breathtaking views of the Gulf of Mexico.
 Families that love water sports and basking in the sun all day long flock to the third-largest location in Florida.
 Apart from the sandy shores, there are parks, sports, and music events to keep you all entertained.
-Also, you can take your little ones to the Children’s Museum of Tampa and let them learn about the culture and the environment.
+You can take your little ones to the Children’s Museum of Tampa and let them learn about the culture and the environment.
+You’ll also be pretty close to the best Atlanta neighborhoods.
+Thus, whenever you’re up for a road trip with your little ones, head down to family-friendly Atlanta.

 This is a highly ethnically-diverse community with a median age of 34.8.
 Data from AreaVibes shows that 43% of the population that is over 15 years old is married and that 45% of families have kids under the age of 18 to keep your little ones company.